idaholab/moose/modules/navier_stokes/doc/content/source/fvkernels/INSFVTKEDSourceSink.md

 is specified in his kernel.

 !alert note
-When using near-wall treatment, we assume that the $\mu_t$ funtor is computed by an object that performs near-wall treatment.
+When using near-wall treatment, we assume that the $\mu_t$ functor is computed by an object that performs near-wall treatment.
 Otherwise, the results obtained won't be physically correct.

 !syntax parameters /FVKernels/INSFVTKEDSourceSink